as-bowley/as-bowley/README.md

 ## Hi, I'm Alex
-I'm a frontend developer from the UK 🇬🇧 & living in Germany🇩
+I'm a frontend developer from the UK 🇬🇧 & living in Germany🇩🇪

 I'm passionate about continuing to learn and improve my development skills.